-In addition to general lab space CVSSP hosts a number of unique research facilities.
+In addition to general lab space our Centre hosts a number of unique research facilities.

 Visual Media Laboratory

-All labs can be booked internally using the university’s email system. [internal users only]
+All labs can be booked by our staff and students using the University’s email system.